MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview.md

 1. Locate and select **Windows Sandbox** on the Start menu to run it for the first time.

 ## Usage
-1. Copy an executable file (and any other files needed to run the application) from the host and paste into the **Windows Sandbox** window.
+1. Copy an executable file (and any other files needed to run the application) from the host and paste them into the **Windows Sandbox** window.
 2. Run the executable file or installer inside the sandbox.
 3. When you're finished experimenting, close the sandbox.
 A dialog box will state that all sandbox content will be discarded and permanently deleted.
 Select **ok**.
 4. Confirm that your host machine doesn't exhibit any of the modifications that you made in Windows Sandbox.